Violence ends when we center those who've survived it.

 We are unapologetically antiracist and anti-oppressive, centering the leadership of those most marginalized by interlocking systems of oppression and refusing to address gender-based violence without dismantling the interconnected forces of oppression that shape who is harmed, who is believed, and who can heal.

-Saving Ourselves Foundation, Inc. was founded in the state of Maryland by Christian F. Nunes, MBA, MS, LCSW-C, LCSW, a seasoned strategist, licensed clinical social worker with over 20 years of experience, Certified Clinical Trauma Specialist, and internationally recognized expert in mental health, gender equity, and digital safety.
-Her insights have shaped national conversations on platforms including CNN, Forbes, The New York Times, and The Washington Post.
+Saving Ourselves Foundation, Inc. was founded in the state of Maryland by Christian F. Nunes, MBA, MS, LCSW-C, LCSW, a seasoned strategist, internationally recognized speaker, licensed clinical social worker, with over 20 years of experience, Certified Clinical Trauma Specialist, and internationally recognized expert in mental health, gender equity, and digital safety.
+Her insights have shaped national conversations on platforms including CNN, Forbes, The New York Times, The Guardian,and The Washington Post.

 As National President of the National Organization for Women (NOW) from 2020-2025, Christian made history as only the second African American woman to hold this role in the organization's 60-year legacy.
 Under her leadership, NOW underwent profound transformation, anchored in intersectional feminism and anti-racist practice, restructuring its systems, governance, and strategic priorities to center racial justice and intersectionality, mobilizing a new, diverse generation of feminist leaders, and amplifying marginalized voices within the movement.